Published By Janet Gershen-Siegel at June 6th, 2018

 A Equifax business credit report is broken down into sections.

-The very first part (immediately under the date) has identifying details on a company.
-This is items such as the business name, and its address and telephone number.
-However, it also has information on if a business is incorporated, and the date the business started.
+The very first part (immediately under the date) is dedicated to identifying details with respect to your company.
+For example, these are the business name, and its address and telephone number.
+But it is also information such as whether or not your small business is incorporated.

 These first sections function as a summary of the balance of the report.